Incarnation-p-lee/riscv-docker-emulator/README.md

 ### How to Steps

-1. Start the docker image with below command
+1. Start the docker image with below command.
    ```
    docker run -ti plincar/riscv-qemu-emulator:latest
    ```